Product updates

 The added functionality the Lokalise plugin offers

-The addition of Lokalise to the WPML essentially adds Lokalise functionality to WordPress.
-It lets project managers select WordPress content that they want localized and send them to Lokalise for processing, and then it can be pulled back into WordPress when it’s ready.
+The addition of Lokalise to the WPML essentially adds Lokalise functionality to Wordpress.
+It lets project managers select Wordpress content that they want localized and send them to Lokalise for processing, and then it can be pulled back into Wordpress when it's ready.

 Using Lokalise to manage localization processes leads to a faster launch, fewer errors, and less wasted time.
 Here are some of the features that make that possible: